andypswanepoel/resuable-components/tabbed-content/component-readme-template.md

 **Output HTML**

-If the JS transforms the HTML on the page, perhaps to automatically add things to meet accessibility requirements or add things like custom scrollbars, include the transformed state here.
+If JS is not enabled, the content will display as it is in the Input HTML.
+If JS is enabled, the tabs will be initialized by adding various accessibility attributes and button elements to control the tabs.

 ```
 <div data-component="tabbed-content" id="tabbed-content-0">